Ndgt/Relation-Constraint-Dialog/README.md

 ### Building Plugin
 1. Open the terminal **as an administrator**.

-    On Windows, refer to [Building Qt from Git](#building-qt-from-git) to run `vcvarsall.bat` and set the Visual Studio environment variables.
+    See [Building Qt from Git](#building-qt-from-git) step 1 to set the Visual Studio environment variables.

 <br>